正常

 }Embedded Applicability: Medium

-- Contiguous storage is CPU cache-friendly; lookup performance for small datasets far exceeds
+- Contiguous storage is CPU cache-friendly; lookup performance on small datasets is far superior to

-std::map - No per-node allocator overhead, less memory fragmentation -- suitable for embedded environments with limited heap space
+std::map - No node allocator overhead and less memory fragmentation, suitable for embedded environments with limited heap space

 Compiler Support